abpoll/my-cv/README.md

-# CV for James Doss-Gollin
+# CV for Adam Pollack

-Under construction but now up
+Under construction
+Thanks to Vivek Srikrishnan and James Doss-Gollin for doing all the hard work